PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 grep -n millionth data.txt
 ```

-## Bandit8 - Sort the lines of the file based on the ones that are identical then grab only the unique one
+## Bandit8 - Sort lines of file on the identicals then grab only the unique one

 ```sh
 ssh bandit8@bandit.labs.overthewire.org -p 2220